-Miami-Dade PD To Recruit Retired Cops To Guard Schools
+Miami-Dade Police Department To Recruit Retired Cops To Guard Schools

 — Miami-Dade Police (@MiamiDadePD) June 14, 2018

+Gimenez estimates the cost of providing the additional officers will run about $20 million, recognizing that the school district can’t go it alone.

+“They can’t possibly provide the protection to all of the schools in Miami-Dade County.
+We, Miami-Dade Police, are going to have to provide protection for a large number of those schools,” Gimenez said.

-Miami Dade is already spent or budgeted more than $50 million on new school safety measures, including hiring scores of counselors and psychologists to recognize potential danger.
+Miami Dade Schools have already spent or budgeted more than $50 million on new school safety measures, including hiring scores of counselors and psychologists to recognize potential danger.

 Earlier this month, Miami-Dade County Schools and the City of Miami Beach signed a first of its kind agreement that puts armed police officers on school campuses in the city.